xdas-dev/xdas/docs/user-guide/io/virtual-datasets.md

 ## Tile Virtualization

-With the `tiles` vtype, the mapping is not delegated to HDF5. *Xdas* stores it as a {py:class}`xdas.tiles.TileArray`: a plain array manifest that records, for each tile, which file it comes from and which part of that file it contributes.
+With the `tiles` vtype, the mapping is not delegated to HDF5. *Xdas* stores it as a {py:class}`xdas.virtual.TileArray`: a plain array manifest that records, for each tile, which file it comes from and which part of that file it contributes.
 Reading a region resolves which tiles it touches and asks the engine to decode each of them through its `load_tile` method.
 The manifest is ordinary data, so it can be inspected, sliced and concatenated